A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

 To attach the emitters, you need to transition to the 1/4″ tubing.

-SIDE NOTE: If you do make a mistake, you can use a goof plug to patch the hole.
+SIDE NOTE: If you make a mistake, you can use a goof plug to patch the hole.

 Take the 1/4″ tubing and lay it along the soil until it reaches the plant’s root base.
 Cut the tubing at this distance.

-If you are using tubing stakes to keep the emitter out of the dirt, place the stake onto the tubing, then place the emitter onto the tubing.
+If you are using tubing stakes to keep the emitter out of the dirt, place the stake onto the tubing; then, place the emitter onto the tubing.

 Push the stake into the soil so that the emitter is at the root of the plant.

-Keep adding emitters to each plant the same way.
+Continue adding emitters to each plant the same way.

-Then run the system to make sure each emitter is working properly and watering the plants base.
+Finally, run the system to make sure each emitter is working properly and watering the plants base.
 Adjust any placement if it’s not dripping at the plant’s roots.

-Just because you don’t have to water the plants physically doesn’t mean you can completely forget about them.
+Of course, just because you don’t have to water the plants physically doesn’t mean you can completely forget about them.

 - Inspect the emitters occasionally to make sure they’re working.